Committees

 Dina Jones, PhD, PT, Morgantown, WV (2026)

-The ARP Membership and Nominations Committee is responsible for overseeing the nominations process to ensure the election and appointment of qualified leaders, representative of the diversity of the membership.
-The committee is responsible for reviewing nominations and presenting a slate of qualified candidates for ARP elected and appointed volunteer positions and reviewing nominations and selecting recipients for the Outstanding Student, Master, Merit, and Lifetime Achievement Awards.
-In addition, the Committee handles all membership marketing responsibilities.
+The ARP Nominations and Appointments Committee is responsible for overseeing the nominations process to ensure the election and appointment of qualified leaders, representative of the diversity of the membership.
+The committee is responsible for reviewing nominations and presenting a slate of qualified candidates for ARP elected and appointed volunteer positions.

 Committee Member Time Commitments

-• This committee meets bi-monthly via conference call with one in-person meeting annually in the Spring.
-Conference calls are typically Mondays; however, this may change according to member availability throughout the year
+- This committee meets bi-monthly via conference call with one in-person meeting annually in the summer.
+Conference calls are typically during the week; this allows for changes according to member availability throughout the year.

 Committee Roster